 Choices about careers and families are much different for women now than they were 50 years ago.
-Many women today don’t want to have to choose between family vs career.
+Many women today don’t want to have to choose between career vs family.
 They want both, and society tells us we can have both.
 But both often means burnout and feeling like you’re not giving enough of yourself to one or the other.
 So how do you find some sort of balance so that you don’t feel burned out and you can enjoy your family AND your career?
-Here are some tips for finding the right work and home life balance.
+Here are some tips for finding the right career woman work and home life balance.

 The Choice of Career vs Family

 As a woman, I know first hand the choice I made between career and family.
 I went to college and got my B.S. degree and then I started working and moving up the corporate ladder.
-I was reluctant to start a family because I knew I wanted to be able to stay home with my babies.
+I was reluctant to start a family because I knew maternity leave wasn’t enough for me.
+I wanted to be able to stay home with my babies.
 That meant that we needed to be in a good stable place financially without too much debt.
-I hated to lose my place in the work world and I wondered if I would be able to get it back when I was ready to return to work.
+I hated to lose my place in the work world and I wondered if I would be able to get a successful career back when I was ready to return to work.

-I am not the only one choosing career and delaying family.
+I am not the only one choosing a stable career and delaying family life.
 As Money Under 30 points out, “More so than preceding generations, millennials are waiting to start a family — or skipping marriage and kids altogether.
 Financially and otherwise, there are definite pros and cons.”

-I chose career over family until I was 27.
+I chose my career and professional success over family until I was 27.
 Then I got pregnant and my husband took on the main bread winner title while I tinkered with ways to bring in a part time income and be at home with my baby.
-I knew raising my kids was my priority but I also knew I wanted to earn money.
+I knew raising my young children was my priority but I also knew I wanted to earn money.
 I also missed that feeling of pride in my work.
 I was searching for family vs career balance.